alessandromarocco/KHO-AutomaticCloudinessEstimation/README.md

 | `cloud_coverage`   | The cloud cover of the image (in %)            | *float*  |
 | `comment_coverage` | Comment about the coverage and the Moon        | *string* |

+## Nota Bene

+The Support Vector Machine used in the algorithm is not available because if its size not supported on github.
+The best way to share the model is currently being considered and will be added shortly.